 a.
 With what shall I come before the LORD: This was a question asked out of bitterness and resentment.
 In Micah’s imagined courtroom, Israel called out to God from the witness stand, and said: “Just what do You want from me?”

 b.
-Will the LORD be pleased with thousands of rams, ten thousand rivers of oil: We can almost hear Israel shouting at God from the witness stand.
+Will the LORD be pleased with thousands of rams, ten thousand rivers of oil?
+We can almost hear Israel shouting at God from the witness stand.
 “You ask too much, God.
 Nothing will satisfy You.
-If we brought thousands of rams or rivers of oil or even my own firstborn it would not be enough to please You.
+If we brought thousands of rams or rivers of oil or even our own firstborn it would not be enough to please You.
 You are unreasonable.”

 4. (8) The reply of the LORD: “He has shown you.”

 He has shown you, O man, what is good;

 And what does the LORD require of you

 a.
 He has shown you: In Micah the prophet’s imagined courtroom God stopped the shouting of the angry defendant from the witness box.
 God essentially said, “You act as if what I require of you is some mystery.
 In fact, it is no mystery at all.
 I have shown you clearly what is good and what I require of you.”

 b.
 To do justly, to love mercy, and to walk humbly with your God: The LORD answered the contentious witness in open court.
 “What I require of you isn’t complicated.
 Simply do three things.”